among/fusus/fusus/docs/about/tech.md

 **Discussion**

-The basic idead for line detection is using histograms of the ink distribution and then inferring the line boxes by reading off the peaks of the histogram.
+The basic idea for line detection is using histograms of the ink distribution and then inferring the line boxes by reading off the peaks of the histogram.
 While this works in the majority of cases, it also fails spectacularly in a wide range of minority cases.
 We had to do something about it.